 There is a lot of training available for schools, some of it at no cost to the school.
 Also we recommend getting in touch with your local borough’s Virtual School team, who will soon formally have responsibility for adopted as well as looked after children and may already have local training provisions in place.
 Here are three key places to start.

 Beacon House Therapeutic Services and Trauma Team - offers a range of really good downloadable free resources.
-In particular look out for ‘Attachment Strategies in the Classroom’ a two-page document about how avoidant and preoccupied attachment patterns can present in the classroom and what can help.
+In particular look out for 'Attachment Strategies in the Classroom' a two page document about how avoidant and preoccupied attachment patterns can present in the classroom and what can help.
 We also recommend looking at The Repair of Early Trauma, A Bottom Up Approach.
+We also like Dissociation in Children and Teens.

 Innerworld Work – a wide range of free resources for parents, home and schools.